mdenton8/fancybox-transitions/README.md

 fancybox-transitions
 ====================

 Adds new transitions to the jQuery plugin fancybox.
+Choose which ones you want and minimize with UglifyJS.

-So far adds the dropIn, dropOut, curtainIn, and curtainOut open and close methods, used like:
+So far adds the dropIn, dropOut, slideIn, slideOut, curtainIn, and curtainOut open and close methods, used like:

 ```javascript
 $('.fancybox').fancybox({